138th Infantry Regiment (United States): Annex 4

+Distinctive unit insignia

 Description

-A Gold color metal and enamel device 1 3/32 inches (2.78 cm) in height consisting of a shield blazoned: Azure, the equestrian statue in profile of Louis IX (St. Louis) of France Or, (the statue is in forest Park, St. Louis, by Charles Henry Niehaus).
+A Gold color metal and enamel device 1 3/32 inches (2.78 cm) in height consisting of a shield blazoned: Azure, the equestrian statue in profile of Louis IX (St. Louis) of France Or, (the statue is in Forest Park, St. Louis, by Charles Henry Niehaus).

 Symbolism

 The shield is blue for Infantry.
 The statue of Louis IX (St. Louis) alludes to the home area of the organization.

 Background

 The distinctive unit insignia was originally approved for the 138th Infantry Regiment on 24 May 1926.
 It was redesignated for the 1138th Engineer Battalion on 3 May 1989.